 10 years of the Wildflower Sculpture Exhibition

 The inaugural Wildflower Sculpture Exhibition was held in 2008.
-Over the five five-day exhibitions in 2008, 2010, 2012, 2014 and 2016 around 20,000 visitors have been welcomed to Round Pond Garden to view and purchase works from Hawke's Bay and New Zealand artists.
+Over the six five-day exhibitions in 2008, 2010, 2012, 2014, 2016 and 2018, around 27,000 visitors have been welcomed to Round Pond Garden to view and purchase works from Hawke's Bay and New Zealand artists.